 Trains: We take trains to our starting point, or for intermediate journeys to cover busy or less interesting sections.

 In Paris, the RER suburban train takes bikes in the end coaches marked with a bicycle.
 Note: the Metro doesn't.

 Many long-distance trains take bikes.
 Check the SNCF website.
 Even though some TER trains don't have the train symbol, the conductors turn a blind eye to us loading the bikes.

 The TER and regular Corail trains take bikes free, but Corail Teoz and TGV trains required a payment of €10 each.
 More TGVs now carry bikes.

 Conductors are helpful.
 At smaller stations, they helped load the bikes on and off the trains.
 One disastrous day, we inadvertently left one helmet, gloves and sunglasses on the platform.
 From the train, the conductor used his cellphone to phone the station, and arranged for it to be sent on the next train.
 It arrived, neatly labeled with the contents!

 Tip: Avoid train travel on Saturdayswhere possible.
 Trains get crowded - a large percentage of the population appears to travel.
 The bike area will probably be filled with luggage which you will have to move yourself in a mad scramble to get your bikes on board before the train moves off.

 Buses: We also took long-distance buses, both TER and private bus companies.
-The drivers were always happy for us to load the bikes into the luggage compartments underneath.
+Taking bikes on buses can be done using charm and persuasion but the drivers are not as amenable as they used to be.
+Load the bikes into the luggage compartments underneath.